open-sauced/intro/CONTRIBUTING.md

 5. **Stop the server**

-   After making and testing the changes, you can stop the local server by pressing Ctrl + C in the terminal. you can stop the local server by pressing `Ctrl + C` in the terminal.
+   After making and testing the changes, you can stop the local server by pressing `Ctrl + C` in the terminal.

 #### Method 2: Using Live Server Extension on Visual Studio Code (VS Code)